Kathi Appelt: Biography

 Kathi Appelt was born in Fayetteville, North Carolina, and grew up in Houston, Texas.
 She graduated from Texas A&M University and lives in College Station, Texas.

 Appelt is the author of more than 30 books.
 She writes novels, picture books, poetry, and nonfiction for children and young adults.
 Her books have been translated into several languages: Spanish, Chinese, French, and Swedish.
+She is emerita faculty at the Vermont College of Fine Arts MFA in Writing for Children and Young Adults program.

 Her first novel was The Underneath, illustrated by David Small and published by Simon & Schuster in 2008.
 It features a cat and dog who live mainly beneath an old house in the Louisiana–Texas bayou.
 For that work she received the annual Children's Literature award from PEN Center USA and she was also a runner-up for the National Book Award (National Book Award for Young People's Literature finalist) and the American Library Association Newbery Medal (Newbery Honor Book).

 Her papers are held in the de Grummond Children's Literature Collection at the University of Southern Mississippi (unprocessed manuscripts collection, 1985–2005).